Finding the Perfect Wig for Your Face Shape: A Complete Guide

 Choosing Wig Texture and Color

-Texture and color also affect how a wig complements your face shape.
+Texture and color significantly affect how a wig complements your face shape.

-Texture: Curly or wavy wigs add softness and volume, great for angular faces.
+Texture: Curly or wavy wigs add softness and volume, which is great for angular faces.
 Straight wigs work well for round or long faces to add sleekness.

 Color: Highlights and lowlights add dimension and can draw attention to your best features.
 Darker colors tend to slim the face, while lighter colors add softness.